Misha12/GrillBot/README.md

 | ErrorLogChannelID   | string | ID of channel for logging errors.                                        |

 ## GrillBotMath
-To run the math module in bot, you have to publish GrillBotMath project and set path to GrillBotMath.dll file into database config `$config addMethod /solve {"ProcessPath": "<HereYourPath>"}`
+To run the math module in bot, you have to build GrillBotMath project and set path to GrillBotMath.dll file into database config `$config addMethod /solve {"ProcessPath": "<HereYourPath>"}`

-## GrillBot-Web
-Readme for GrillBot-Web is [Here](GrillBot-Web)

 ## Permission system
 Permission is documented in file [permissions.md](docs/permissions.md).